Benefits of Eating From a Spoon

 Why is it so important that baby learn to eat from a spoon and not suck from a pouch?

-Benefits of learning to eat from a spoon:
+There are a ton of benefits of learning to eat from a spoon.
+Let’s dig in...

 - Baby develops proper motor development skills like hand-eye and hand-mouth coordination as well as taking food from the spoon, moving it to the back of the mouth, chewing, and swallowing.